MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/support-boundary.md

 To achieve 1s accuracy for a specific target machine when compared to a highly accurate time source:

--   The target system must run Windows 10 version 1607, Windows Server 2016 version 1607 or newer.
+-   The target system must run Windows 10, Windows Server 2016.

 -   The target system must synchronize time from an NTP hierarchy of time servers, culminating in a highly accurate, Windows compatible NTP time source.